Georgy-Khachatryan/MeshDecimationTools/README.md

 - Store current and coarser level of detail error metrics per meshlet.
 - Evaluate error metrics and perform level of detail culling in your meshlet culling shader.
 Example shader code for evaluation of error metric can be found in [`MeshDecimationErrorMetric.hlsl`](MeshDecimationErrorMetric.hlsl).

 A more advanced implementation might store and evaluate `coarser_level_error_metric` per meshlet group or hierarchically to reduce the number meshlets considered but rejected during culling.

 ## Compile time configuration
-The library has a small set of configurations that are performance sensitive and have to be done using global definitions.
+The library has a small set of configurations that are performance sensitive and are done using global definitions.
 There are two ways to set them:
 - Globally define `VGT_CONFIGURATION_FILE="Path/To/VgtConfigurationFile.h"` in your build system and add individual definitions to the configuration file.
 - Globally set each definition in your build system.